The story of a munich family

 This wine restaurant shares with its guests a passion for good food and excellent wines: Up to 20 grape varieties can be tried by the glass and 500 bottled wines from all around the planet offer a selection that leaves no wishes unfulfilled.
 And the same applies to the cuisine: In Geisel's Vinothek, they know how enthral with the best dishes from the Bavarian and Italian traditions.

 The “anna restaurant”, a central hot-spot, is appreciated by the hotel guests and the locals for its modern restaurant concept, the individual service, the euro-asiatic cuisine and for a broad selection of cocktails.
 Even the innovative LED-lighting system conveys a welcoming exclusive atmosphere.
 Due to its special ambience the “anna restaurant” offers the perfect event location for up to 180 persons (“anna rondell” for up to 30 guests).

-Between Leopoldstrasse and the English Garden, the Werneckhof receives its guests in a cozy Art-Nouveau atmosphere, with charming service and international cuisine of Japanese inspiration that boasts a Michelin star and 18 points in the Gault Millau.
+Between Leopoldstrasse and the English Garden, the Werneckhof receives its guests in a cozy Art-Nouveau atmosphere, with charming service and international cuisine of Japanese inspiration that boasts two Michelin stars and 18 points in the Gault Millau.
 It is a wonderfully relaxing place of refuge for friends of fine food and drink from Munich and all around the world.

 In 2000, Stephan Geisel opened the exquisite Weingalerie at Stachus square.
 Wine has had a very special significance to the hotelier family Geisel ever since 1900, when with detailed wine know-how, Stephan Geisel and Francesco di Carlo, together with their ambitious sommeliers, developed their business into an exclusive supplier of wine to top restaurants and bars.